 Jean was a welder for Citra Fougerolle, a French company contracted to build the Trevallyn power station and dam for the Hydro Electric Commission.
 He worked in the Trevallyn tunnel, welding together sections that formed the water pipeline from the Trevallyn dam to the power station on the Tamar.

-However, Jean, the son of a fifth generation winemaker from Provence, France brought with him the family’s traditional love of wine and winemaking and a dream of setting up a vineyard of his own.
+However, Jean, the son of a fifth generation winemaker from Provence, France brought with him the family’s traditional love of wine and winemaking and a dream of setting up a vineyard of his own and producing the best Tasmanian wines.

 Following an extensive search of Tasmania for a suitable piece of land to grow wine grapes, the Miguets settled on the land known now as Providence Vineyards.